The British Museum collection is divided into 10 curatorial and research departments, accordingly mostly to the origins of the pieces.

 Tahargo Sphynx (Room 65)

-Originally from the ancient kingdom of Nubia, the sphynx represents the face of the Nubian king Tahargo, the forth and last king to rule over the combined kingdom of Ancient Egypt and Kush.
+Originally from the ancient kingdom of Nubia, the sphynx represents the face of the Nubian king Tahargo, the fourth and last king to rule over the combined kingdom of Ancient Egypt and Kush.

 The statue was found close to the Templo of Amun at Kawa in Nubia, now Sudan.